chrisdjscott/globus_sync_directory/README.md

 │       │   file111.txt
 │       │   file112.txt
 │       │   ...
-│
-└───folderToBeSynced002
-    │   file021.txt
-    │   file022.txt
 ```

 * Files will only be copied if they do not already exist on the destination
   endpoint or if their checksums do not match (i.e. they were modified on the
   source endpoint)
 * Files removed from the source collection will not be removed from the
-  destination collection if they already exist there.
+  destination collection if they already exist there
 * No files will be changed on the source endpoint (read-only access required)
-* Transfers can be stopped and resumed later (using checksums)
+* Transfers can be stopped and resumed later (using checksums), e.g. by
+  setting a time limit in the config file

 ## Requirements